Sid- ‘Very happy with this season’s crop’

 Carbon was very low and calcium was also required.
 A combination of FF50, aglime, chicken manure compost, ammonium sulfate, Twin N, microbes and Pyro Ag were used, prior to, and just after planting.
 The next stage of growth requires Triple Ten, Shuttle-7 and Pyro Ag sprays to help with tuber bulking.

 Bronte also says he has never seen so many ladybirds in his crop and to date hasn’t needed any insecticides.
-Also, whilst he was reluctant not to apply his conventional fungicides to his seed prior to planting he is astounded to find he has no disease (rhizo) on any stolons or tubers after using a biological approach to seed inoculation.
+Also, whilst he was reluctant not to apply his conventional fungicides to his seed prior to planting he is astounded to find he has minimal to no disease (rhizo) on any stolons or tubers after using a biological approach to seed inoculation.

 Our senior consultant John Norton is extremely happy with the Mieglichs results.
 “This is just another example of targeting the right inputs for the crop being grown, according to soil results, instead of just throwing out the N P K and chemicals.” says John.
 “In this crop we have not used any bagged synthetic fertiliser like potassium nitrate or calcium nitrate, MAP or DAP.
 We have put the emphasis on soil biology and carbon to feed and protect the crop.
 The results speak for themselves”.